intel-lab-lkp/linux/Documentation/networking/ip-sysctl.rst

 	Default: Empty

+ip_local_port_step_width - INTEGER
+        Defines the numerical maximum increment between successive port allocations within the ephemeral port range when an unavailable port is reached.
+This can be used to mitigate accumulated nodes in port distribution when reserved ports have been configured.
+Please note that port collisions may be more frequent in a system with a very high load.

+        Default: 0 (disabled)

 ip_unprivileged_port_start - INTEGER
 	This is a per-namespace sysctl.
 It defines the first unprivileged port in the network namespace.
 Privileged ports